austindatamanagement/RetailDemo/LabGuide200.md

 This will open a new tab within your browser that asks you for a username and password.

--   Enter **admin** as the username and use the password you specified when provisioning your ADWC instance.
+-   Enter **admin** as the username and use the password you specified when provisioning your ADW instance.

 ![](./images/100/Picture700-4.png)